manuelinfosec/bike-sharing-analysis/README.md

 ## Hypothetical Testing
 This section performs a general conclusion about a population in the dataset based on analysis and measurements performed on a sample.
 In essence, it tries to address the question, *"Is a certain hypothetical value in line with the value obtained by direct measurements or not?"*

+### HYPTOTHESIS TESTING ON REGISTERED RIDES
+1. Formulate the null hyptotheis.

+    > Is there a significant difference between registered rides during working days and the weekend?

+    Therefore, the null hypothesis is that the average number of rides for registered uses during the working days is same as the average number of rides during the weekdend.
+In other words:

+    $ H_0 $: average registered rides over the weekday - average registered rides over weekends = 0.

+    $ H_a $: average registered rides over the weekday - average registered rides over weekends $\neq$ 0.

+2. After null and alternative hypothesis is established, collect data for the two groups.